10 Netflix Shows That Were Cancelled Way Too Soon

 The premise of this show is enough to settle itself above the best series out there that have to do with apocalypse-type threats.
 The Society is about a group of teenagers who suddenly come under the responsibility of learning to run their own community after the rest of the population suddenly disappears.

 From a distance, this premise sounds like so much fun.
 It reminds me of shows like Under the Dome and The Walking Dead where people must adapt to new circumstances in order to survive.
-But even after that, the show was still cancelled because of COVID-19 related issues.
+But even after that, the show was abruptly cancelled because of COVID-19 related issues.
 The Society had been renewed for a Season 2 but was later cancelled before the start of production, so it seems we're never going to get that continuation we so desperately wanted.
 It truly is a shame – The Society could have really been one of the greats, in my opinion.

 On My Block (2018-2021)